Tgithinji/alx-higher_level_programming/0x02-python-import_modules/README.md

 ## Task 2
 Write a program that prints the number of and the list of its arguments
 - Filename: `2-args.py`

+## Task 3
+Write a program that prints the result of the addition of all arguments
+- Filename: `3-infinite_add.py`